 When your koi live in a pond and you do not want to move them to tanks, consider investing in a standby battery system.
 There are many portable models available, some elaborate enough to run everything from pumps to filters.

 Look for an easy recharge option and avoid the cheap type that falls apart after an hour.
 To avoid bad products, only purchase one with a guarantee and put it through a proper test run to make sure the system can support your pond.

 The Good News

-The worst case scenario - the death of all your fish – is completely avoidable.
+The worst-case scenario—the death of all your fish—is completely avoidable.
 The only thing that gets your koi through a dark patch is proper preparation.
-The good news is that even the novice owner can gather all the “ingredients” and effectively manage this type of emergency.
+The good news is that even novice owners can gather all the necessary supplies to manage this type of emergency.
 Don't think a prolonged power cut won't happen.
-Sooner or later it does and when you have a safety plan, your koi will survive.
+Sooner or later it does, but if you have a safety plan, your koi will survive.

 © 2018 Jana Louise Smit